Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 #### Option 1: Install on your server or local machine

-Google how to and make sure you know the path to phantomjs.sh.
+Google how to and make sure you know the path to phantomjs(.sh).
 For ubuntu see the previously mentioned [thread](https://gist.github.com/julionc/7476620).
 This path is what you have to input later on to make it work.

 #### Option 2: Get binary and drop in app

 http://phantomjs.org/download.html provides [download binaries](http://phantomjs.org/download.html).
 Find a way to determine which one you need.
-Now create a folder named 'phantomjs' in your rootfolder (sibling to the application-folder), and put in the folders bin, include, lib, and share which you unzipped from the downloaded binary.
+Now create a folder named 'phantomjs' in your rootfolder (sibling to the application-folder), and put in the folders bin, include, lib, and share which you unpacked from the downloaded binary.

 ### Create a download folder